scdemanett/windward-horizon-dedicated-server-docker/README.md

 ## Notes

-- The server runs under Wine on Linux, which may have some performance overhead compared to native Windows
+- The server runs using Mono runtime for .NET applications
 - The server executable is automatically downloaded from the official source during image build
-- World files should be placed in the worlds volume directory
+- World files should have the `.world` extension in the filesystem
+- When specifying `WORLD_NAME`, use only the filename without the `.world` extension
 - The server can create new worlds if none exist with the specified name
+- The `-service` flag is automatically added for proper headless operation

 ## Special Thanks And Credit Where Credit Is Due

 Special Thanks to MatureMindedGamers and their video [How to Setup Windward Horizon Dedicated Server (Complete Guide)](https://www.youtube.com/watch?v=PbTe7D1KTvI).

-Steam Community Discussions around the dedicated server [Dedicated Server Setup Details](https://steamcommunity.com/app/2665460/discussions/0/599653352265001950/), [Server Executable](https://steamcommunity.com/app/2665460/discussions/0/560246502201600269/)
+Steam Community Discussions around the dedicated server [Dedicated Server Setup Details](https://steamcommunity.com/app/2665460/discussions/0/599653352265001950/), [Server Executable](https://steamcommunity.com/app/2665460/discussions/0/560246502201600269/).

+The [Tasharen Discord Server](http://discord.gg/tasharen) and discussions around running a Docker container with the dedicated server executable.

 ## Introduction